Sudachi-E/WiiBeamU/README.md

 2. Install the application on your smartphone
     - Download and install the `.apk` file.
 3. Ensure your Wii/Wii U console is ready to receive the files
-    - Aroma (Wii U) Make sure you have the ftpiiu plugin.
+    - Aroma (Wii U) Make sure you have the Wiiload plugin.
     - You could also use the homebrew channel on the Wii and Wii U.

 ---